What Are Forced Reps & Should You Do Them?

 OK, so now that I’ve clarified that point, let’s move on to whether you should be training with forced reps or not.

-Why Some Guys Think Forced Reps Are Effective
+Why Some People Think Forced Reps Are Effective

 When working out at the gym, there is a tendency to want to do as much as possible – to push yourself to the max.